Acercandr0/Ventanas-Once/README.md

   "controlStyles[15].styles[0]": "Margin=-10,0,0,0"
 }
 ```
-**⚠️ Note:** The icons used for the Start Button are stored in `C:\Customization\Icons\Start Button\`.
-You can download them from the main branch and place them in the same directory, or use your own custom path and button designs by updating the settings accordingly.
-There should be three versions: Normal, Hover, and Pressed.
+⚠️ **Note:** The icons used for the Start Button are stored in `C:\Customization\Icons\Start Button\`.
+You can **download them from the main branch** [here](https://github.com/Acercandr0/Ventanas-Once/blob/main/Start%20Button.7z) and place them in the same directory, or customize the path and button design by updating the settings accordingly.

 ### Taskbar Clock Customization
 ```json